Hockey Night in Canada: Radio

-Hockey Night in Canada originated with play-by-play hockey broadcasts from Toronto's Arena Gardens, which began on February 8, 1929, on Toronto station CFCA; Norman Albert announced only the third period of play to not discourage ticket sales.
-Foster Hewitt took over announcing duties within a month and, after several years, the program went national as the General Motors Hockey Broadcast.
-It was sponsored by General Motors Products of Canada and produced by MacLaren Advertising, which had acquired exclusive radio-broadcasting rights for Maple Leaf Gardens from Conn Smythe in 1931 and produced what became Hockey Night in Canada until 1988.
-The program began broadcasting Saturday-night Toronto Maple Leafs games on November 12, 1931 over the Canadian National Railway radio network, of which CFCA was an affiliate.
+Hockey broadcasting originated with play-by-play radio broadcasts from Toronto's Arena Gardens, which began on February 8, 1923, on Toronto station CFCA when Norman Albert announced the third period of play of an intermediate men's Ontario Hockey Association game.
+Foster Hewitt took over announcing duties within a month, and after several years of sporadic coverage that began to include National Hockey League games, the broadcasts went national in 1931 as the General Motors Hockey Broadcast.
+The program began broadcasting Saturday-night Toronto Maple Leafs games on November 12, 1931, over the Canadian National Railway radio network, of which CFCA was an affiliate.
 The more-powerful CFRB replaced CFCA as the program's Toronto flagship station in 1932.
+The show was sponsored by General Motors Products of Canada and produced by MacLaren Advertising, which had acquired exclusive radio-broadcasting rights for Maple Leaf Gardens from Conn Smythe in 1931 and produced the TV broadcast that became Hockey Night in Canada from 1952 until 1988.

-The Canadian Radio Broadcasting Commission (CRBC), the CNR network's successor, broadcast Montreal Canadiens and Montreal Maroons games on its Quebec stations in 1933.
+The Canadian Radio Broadcasting Commission (CRBC) broadcast Montreal Canadiens and Maroons games on its Quebec stations in 1933.
 Imperial Oil took over sponsorship from General Motors the following year, and the broadcast became known as the Imperial Esso Hockey Broadcast.
 The broadcasts began at 9 p.m.
 Eastern Time, around the start of the second period of play.
 The games began to be broadcast on the Canadian Broadcasting Corporation (CBC), the CRBC's successor, in 1936.
-The program acquired its present title (coined by Foster Hewitt) around that time.
-It featured the Maple Leafs and was hosted by Gordon Calder, with play-by-play announcer Hewitt and colour commentator Percy Lesueur, in much of Ontario and points west.
-Montreal Maroons broadcasts were hosted by Doug Smith and Elmer Ferguson in English, and Rene Lecavalier called Montreal Canadiens games in French.
+The program acquired what would become its permanent title—Hockey Night in Canada—around that time, which was coined by Foster Hewitt.
+It featured the Maple Leafs and was hosted by Gordon Calder, with play-by-play announcer Hewitt and colour commentary by Percy Lesueur, in much of Ontario and points west.
+Montreal Maroons broadcasts were hosted by Doug Smith and Elmer Ferguson in English, and René Lecavalier called Montreal Canadiens games in French.
 After the Maroons folded in 1938, Smith and Ferguson hosted Canadiens games in English.
 The popularity of the radio show (and Hewitt) across Canada made it an obvious choice for early Canadian network-television programming.

-Although it was never carried on a U.S. radio station, Hockey Night in Canada became popular with listeners in the northern United States; if a U.S.-based team (in Boston, Chicago, Detroit, or New York City) was playing in Toronto on a Saturday night, thousands of fans in the American city whose team faced the Leafs would listen to the CBC broadcast via skywave (usually via 50,000 watt flagships CBL or CBM); a game often attracted more listeners to HNIC than local stations did.
+Although it was never carried on a U.S. radio station, HNIC became popular with listeners in the northern United States; if a U.S.-based team (in Boston, Chicago, Detroit, or New York City) was playing in Toronto on a Saturday night, thousands of fans in the American city whose team faced the Leafs would listen to the CBC broadcast via skywave (usually via 50,000-watt flagships CBL or CBM); a game often attracted more listeners to HNIC than local stations did.

 CBC Radio aired Saturday-night HNIC broadcasts through 1965, followed by Sunday Night NHL Hockey through 1976 (when the program moved to national television).
 Toronto's CFRB (originally a CNR Radio affiliate) took over the broadcast from CFCA in 1932, and continued to broadcast Maple Leaf games for many years with CBC Radio's Toronto station CBL.